Introduction to our Customer Service Plan and Services for Persons with Disabilities

 3.Assignment of Seats to Children under the Age of 14 Years

-On some flights passengers, including children under the age of 14 years, may reserve a specified seat of a flight in advance; however, ANA may, without prior notice, change such seat due to an aircraft change or other reason.
+On some flights, passengers, including children under the age of 14 years, may reserve a specified seat on a flight in advance.
+ANA aims to assign a seat to a child in close proximity to their parent, guardian or tutor before check-in.

 4.Information on treatment, compensation and recourse

-A.Providing services to minimize inconvenience resulting from Denial of Boarding
+A.Providing services to minimize inconvenience resulting from a Flight Disruption

-- Food and drink taking into account the length of the wait, the time of day and the location of the passenger;
+- Food and drink in reasonable quantities, taking into account the length of the wait, the time of day and the location of the passenger; and

-- The following cases, however, are excluded: (1) where providing the services above would further delay the passenger; and (2) where the Denial of Boarding was due to "situations outside the carrier's control" as defined in section 10(1) of the Canadian Regulations (described above in section 1(B) to this Customer Service Plan).
+- The following cases, however, are excluded: (1) where providing the services above would further delay the passenger; and (2) where the Flight Disruption was due to "situations outside the carrier's control" as defined in section 10(1) of the Air Passenger Protection Regulations (described above in section 1(B) of this Customer Service Plan).

-In the event that a passenger is denied boarding, and the cause of the Denial of Boarding was within our control (excluding situations within our control but required for safety purposes), affected passengers may be entitled to compensation:
+In the event that a passenger is denied boarding, and the cause of the Denial of Boarding was within our control (excluding situations within our control but required for safety purposes), affected passengers may be entitled to compensation, calculated based on your arrival time at destination, as follows:

 |Length of Delay||Amount (CAD)|